 Thanks in large part to the movie and records released in the ensuing decades, the concert remained in the public consciousness.
-The original site, however, lay fallow and nearly forgotten until the mid-eighties, when artist Wayne Saward built a commemorative monument on the original site.
-When the 20th anniversary arrived, nearly 20,000 were drawn to it.
+The original site, however, lay fallow and nearly forgotten until the mid-eighties, when artist Wayne Saward builds a commemorative monument on the original site.
+When the 20th anniversary arrives, nearly 20,000 are drawn to it.

-For the 25th Anniversary, a large concert was planned for the original site, and I returned for the first time.
-It had been a long time, but realized how I missed feeling the spirit of Woodstock.
+For the 25th Anniversary, a large concert is planned for the original site, and I return for the first time.
+It had been a long time, but I realize how I miss feeling the spirit of Woodstock.

 Since then, I've returned for subsequent reunions.
-For the forty-first celebration, I brought my video camera and filmed how the event is still being observed.
+For the forty-first celebration, I bring my video camera and filmed how the event is observed.

-The More Things Change -- A Woodstock Memoir, tells the story of Woodstock by putting it into context with its times, and its times into context with the last half century.
+The More Things Change — A Woodstock Memoir, tells the story of Woodstock and its times.

 The film mixes personal milestones with the significant social, political, technological and medical developments that have occurred over this very important period.
 Interviews are conducted with Woodstock veterans, as well as those who are new to the Woodstock Spirit.

-The More Things Change -- A Woodstock Memoir, is a documentary film that recounts my journey to Woodstock in 1969 — and the returns trips made since.
+The More Things Change — A Woodstock Memoir, is a documentary film that recounts my journey to Woodstock in 1969 — and the trips made since.

 The film is a window into what life was like in the sixties, and how everything was changing—and kept changing!

-I've returned over the years, and you'll meet some of the pilgrims that still congregate on Yasgur's farm.
-You'll see that in spite of all the advances in technology, people are still seeking the same inner peace and brotherhood the original concert inspired.
+I've returned over the years, and you'll meet some of those that still congregate on Yasgur's farm.
+You'll see that in spite of all the advances in technology, people are still seeking the same sense of peaceful community the original concert inspired.